MRColorR/money4band/README.md

 - Go to [TRAFFMONETIZER](https://traffmonetizer.com/?aff=366499)
 - Go to [BITPING](https://app.bitping.com?r=qm7mIuX3)

-### 3) Use runme.sh to complete the automatic guided setup
+### 3) Use runme.sh or runme.ps1 to complete the automatic guided setup
-- Just start runme.sh and follow the steps to configure the .env file and then start the stack.
+- Just start runme.sh (linux) or runme.ps1 (windows/linux) and follow the steps to configure the .env file and then start the stack.
 - If needed add execute permission using:
 ```bash
 sudo chmod +x runme.sh